SahilVijaySingh28/PeerChat/docs/01_PREPARATION.md

 ## Overview

-This document outlines the preparation phase for restructuring the FlashChat application to improve its project structure.
+This document outlines the preparation phase for restructuring the PeerChat application to improve its project structure.

 ## Tasks Completed